As more churches move to online services, digital church bulletins have become increasingly important. So how do you create a good one?

 "Church Picnic: June 4th at 12:30 p.m. at 123 Church Street."

-is much more precise than:
+is much clearer than:

 "Join us two Sundays from now for our All Church Picnic; everyone is invited!
 It will be at the same location as our Easter Egg Hunt."